1.2 System Requirements and Prerequisites for Standalone Installation (Non-Docker)

 NOTE:

-• If you are installing OSP for the first time, specify the option 'y' for Configure OSP with eDir API and follow the on-screen prompts to register Identity Console with OSP.
+• If you are installing OSP for the first time, specify the option 'y' for Configure OSP with eDir API and follow the on-screen prompts to register OpenText Identity Console with OSP.